 There are many tales in history that illustrate for modern man how men once conducted themselves according to the Medieval Code of Chivalry.
 Here is a story of Pelayo, a story of remarkable courage, encompassing elements of chivalry and knighthood, that is not much remembered in our own day.
 It is the story of how one man’s faith and determination saved Spain.

 It was too much.
 At the first opportunity, Pelayo risked everything and escaped.
 If he were found in this suddenly hostile and foreign land, he would be slain.
-Somehow he avoided the search parties that were sent to recapture him, and after many dangerous and harrowing adventures managed to complete his escape.
+Somehow he avoided the search parties that were sent to recapture him, and after many dangerous and harrowing adventures, managed to complete his escape.

-With the Muslim army, or Moors, as they were known in Spain, was a Catholic bishop who was apparently unworthy of his high office.
+With the Moslem army, or Moors, as they were known in Spain, was a Catholic bishop who was apparently unworthy of his high office.
 He was sent ahead to try and convince Pelayo to give up rather than fight.
 The details of their conversation were remembered and recorded as follows:

 Pelayo was on Mount Auseva with his people, and the army arrived and pitched their innumerable tents at the entrance of the cave.
 Upon a mound facing the holy cave, Bishop Oppas spoke: “Pelayo, Pelayo, where are you?”